doctorfree/kitty-control/README.md

 ```
 Usage: ffetch [-c config] [-r] [-u]
 Where:
+	-a indicates use ascii logo with neofetch
 	-c 'config' specifies a configuration file to use
 	   'config' can be the full path or name of a configuration
+	   the configuration name can omit the prefacing 'config-'
+	-i '/path/to/logo' specifies an image for neofetch to use
 	-r indicates select configuration file randomly
 	-u displays this usage messge and exits
+Example:
+	Use the configuration file ~/.config/fastfetch/config-hardware.jsonc
+		ffetch -c hardware

 ```

 ### Tools